Rantanen scores OT winner, Avs up 2-0 in series vs. Knights

 Brandon Saad and Tyson Jost also scored for the Avalanche, who’ve won six in a row to start the postseason, tying the franchise mark set in 1987 when the team was based in Quebec.

-Grubauer had 39 saves in becoming the first Colorado/Quebec goaltender to pick up six straight postseason victories.
+Grubauer had 39 saves in becoming the first goaltender in franchise history to pick up six straight victories to start a postseason.

+“It’s really important,” Avalanche coach Jared Bednar said of having a goaltending who can steal games in the playoffs.
+“I thought his performance was exceptional.”

 Alec Martinez and Smith had goals for the Golden Knights, who controlled large portions of the action after two full days off following a 7-1 loss in Game 1.
 A fresh Fleury provided a big boost.
 He didn’t play in the series opener after a grueling seven-game series with Minnesota.
 Fleury stopped 22 shots.

-The series heads to Vegas for Game 3 on Friday.
+The best-of-seven series heads to Vegas for Game 3 on Friday.

 This was more like the tight series that everyone was expecting.
 The Avs and Golden Knights split the eight games in the regular season and finished tied for the most points in the league.
 The Avalanche earned the Presidents’ Trophy — along with home ice throughout the postseason — on a tiebreaker.